Hexilee/async-io-demo/README.md

 For types marked as `!Unpin`, `Pin<&'a mut T>` and `&'a mut T`  cannot be safely exchanged, you can unsafely exchange them by `Pin::new_unchecked` and `Pin::get_mut_unchecked`.
 We can always guarantee the safety in the scope we construct it, so after calling two unsafe methods, we can guarantee:

 - we can never get mutable reference safely: `Pin::get_mut_unchecked` is unsafe
-- we can never move it: because `Pin` only owns a mutable reference, and `Pin::get_mut_unchecked` is unsafe, so deliver the mutable reference into `men::replace` and `men::swap` is unsafe
+- we can never move it: because `Pin` only owns a mutable reference, and `Pin::get_mut_unchecked` is unsafe, so deliver the mutable reference into `mem::replace` and `mem::swap` is unsafe

 Of course, if you don't want to construct `Pin` in unsafe way or you want `Pin` to own the ownership of the instance, you can use `Box::pinned` thus allocate instance on the heap.